ibm-cloud-docs/cephaas/csi-pvc-ops.md

 # PersistentVolumeClaim (PVC) operations
 {: #pvc-ops}

-This section provides step-by-step instructions for managing PersistentVolumeClaims (PVCs) using the CephaaS CSI driver.
+This section provides step-by-step instructions for managing PersistentVolumeClaims (PVCs) using the {{site.data.keyword.cephaas_full_notm}} CSI driver.
 It covers essential operations such as creating, viewing, expanding, and deleting PVCs, as well as verifying PVC functionality by referencing them in pods.

 ## Create PVC
 {: #create-pvc}